Ventricular Septal Defect

 - an electrocardiogram (EKG), which records the electrical activity of the heart

 - a cardiac catheterization, which provides information about the heart structures as well as blood pressure and blood oxygen levels within the heart chambers.
-This test is not typically performed for VSD unless additional information is needed that cannot be obtained with other testing.

 In most cases, teens who have had VSD surgery recover quickly.
 But some things can be signs of a problem.
 Tell a parent or another adult so you can get medical treatment right away if you have: